 The city also has great theatre and cinema.
 It has recently opened the swanky Showcase, while independent films are screened at the dockside cinema, Harbour Lights, and there is a summer season of al fresco film.
-"THIS COURSE IS FOR YOU IF YOU ARE YOUNG OR OLD, MALE OR FEMALE, WHETHER YOU JUST WANT TO CHALLENGE YOURSELF OR TO BETTER YOUR KNOWLEDGE IN CONSTRUCTION TO FURTHER YOUR CAREER.
-DON'T LET ANYONE OR ANYTHING STOP YOU FROM ACHIEVING YOUR DREAMS!
+"This course is for you if you are young or old, male or female, whether you just want to challenge yourself or to better your knowledge of construction to further your career.
+Don't let anyone or anything stop you from achieving your dreams!